 - (2) Level 2: All adult and juvenile sex offenders, PCS or other high-risk supervised individuals who are mandated to be on GPS or in need of enhanced supervision.
-If there is a bracelet cut after hours or in the middle of the night, MC staff will attempt to contact the assigned DPO and proceed up the chain of command until someone is contacted. - e.
+If there is a - e.
 Set applicable zone perimeters (exclusion zones, inclusion zones and curfews) for each offender to be monitored.
-Any person placed on GPS without an established monitoring criteria will be removed from the program. - f.
-Install the GPS device on the offender - (1) DPO will install the device on the offender's left ankle, unless a verifiable reason exists to place it on the right ankle, and activate the GPS tag ensuring that GPS points are obtained before the offender leaves the area office
+Any person placed on GPS without an established monitoring criteria will be removed from the program. - Install the GPS device on the offender. - (1) DPO will install the device on the offender's left ankle, unless a verifiable reason exists to place it on the right ankle, and activate the GPS tag ensuring that GPS points are obtained before the offender leaves the area office